albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 ### 1. Pronunciation Problem

-We want text user see is different with what system should speak.
+We want the text users see to be different from what the system should speak.

-What we do ? we make some engine that can do accurate and cost effective pronunciation correction Using LLM Open AI Chat Completions for any terms or equations from academic paper, math, physics, computer science, machine learning, and more...
+What do we do?
+We make an engine that can do accurate and cost-effective pronunciation correction using LLM OpenAI Chat Completions for any terms or equations from academic papers, math, physics, computer science, machine learning, and more...

 <details>
   <summary>Show details</summary>